Workflow Executor Agent

 Validate service

-The microservice logs can be viewed using:
+The agent microservice logs can be viewed using:

 docker logs workflowexec-agent-endpoint